What we learned from Pete Carroll on Monday: Russell Wilson is off to his best start ever

 Russell Wilson ‘off to his best start ever’

-The numbers state pretty clearly that Wilson has never been better as he gets into the heart of his eighth season in the NFL.
+The numbers state pretty clearly that quarterback Russell Wilson has never been better as he gets into the heart of his eighth season in the NFL.

-Through four games, Wilson leads the league in completion percentage at 72.9, is second in passer rating at 118.7 (behind only Patrick Mahomes) and has eight touchdowns and no interceptions, having thrown just four picks in his last 18 regular season games.
+Through four games, Wilson leads the league in completion percentage at 72.9, is second in passer rating at 118.7 (behind Patrick Mahomes) and has eight touchdowns and no interceptions, having thrown just four picks in his past 18 regular-season games.

 But Carroll added his own sizable voice to how well Wilson is playing, saying: “I think he’s off to his best start ever. … I don’t think he’s ever been more accurate than he’s been and more consistent and in command of everything.
 So I think he’s off to a great start.’’